 Days to initiation of sprouting

 The data presented in Table 1 revealed significant differences among plant growth regulator treatments and application methods with respect to days to initiation of sprouting during both fresh and ratoon crops.
 Among the treatments, GA₃ at 350 ppm (T₄) recorded the earliest sprouting (10.56 and 5.78 days) in fresh and ratoon crops, respectively, whereas the control treatment required the maximum period (18.45 and 11.56 days, respectively).
-GA₃ was found most effective in minimizing the days taken for sprouting (Sharma et al., 2016; Sendhilnathan et al., 2019).
-The reduction in sprouting duration under GA₃ treatment may be attributed to accelerated dormancy breaking, enhanced synthesis of hydrolytic enzymes and increased mobilisation of stored carbohydrates, resulting in rapid cell elongation and bud emergence.
+The GA₃ was found most effective in minimizing the days taken for sprouting (Sharma et al., 2016; Sendhilnathan et al., 2019).
+The reduction in sprouting duration under GA₃ treatment may be attributed to accelerated dormancy breaking, enhanced synthesis of hydrolytic enzymes and increased mobilization of stored carbohydrates, resulting in rapid cell elongation and bud emergence.
 Similar findings were reported by Ram et al. (2001), Devadanam et al. (2007), Wagh et al. (2012), Kapri et al. (2018), Hadiya et al. (2020) and Singh and Painkra (2023).

 Among the application methods, the combined application of bulb dipping + foliar spray (M₃) significantly reduced the time taken for sprouting initiation (12.47 and 6.93 days) in fresh and ratoon crops, respectively.
 This superiority might be due to efficient absorption and prolonged availability of growth regulators through both bulbs and foliage.

 Among the treatment combinations, application of GA₃ at 350 ppm through bulb dipping + foliar spray (T₄M₃) significantly hastened sprouting and recorded the earliest initiation of sprouting (9.67 and 5.00 days) during the fresh and ratoon crops, respectively.
-The promotive effect of GA₃ might be attributed to enhanced synthesis of hydrolytic enzymes, increased mobilisation of stored food reserves and accelerated cell elongation, which collectively facilitated rapid dormancy breaking and uniform sprouting.
+The promotive effect of GA₃ might be attributed to enhanced synthesis of hydrolytic enzymes, increased mobilization of stored food reserves and accelerated cell elongation, which collectively facilitated rapid dormancy breaking and uniform sprouting.

 Days to complete sprouting